lalalilo/aws-spa/README.md

 Deploy a single page app on AWS

-#### Positionals:
+#### Positionals

-- domainName:
+- `domainName`:

 The domain name on which the SPA will be accessible.
-For example "app.example.com".
+For example `app.example.com`.

-You can also specify a path: "app.example.com/something".
-This can be useful to deploy multiple versions of the app in the same s3 bucket.
+You can also specify a path: `app.example.com/something`.
+This can be useful to deploy multiple versions of an app in the same s3 bucket.
 For example one could deploy a feature branch of the SPA like this:

 ```bash
 aws-spa deploy app.example.com/$(git branch | grep * | cut -d ' ' -f2)
 ```

-#### Options:
+#### Options

 - `--wait`: Wait for CloudFront distribution to be deployed & cache invalidation to be completed.
 If you choose not to wait (default), you won't see site changes as soon as the command ends.
 - `--directory`: The directory where the static files have been generated.
-It must contain an index.html
+It must contain an index.html.
+Default is `build`.
 - `--credentials` This option enables basic auth for the full s3 bucket (even if the domainName specifies a path).
 Credentials must be of the form "username:password".
-Basic auth is the recommened way to avoid search engine indexation of non-production apps (such as staging)
+Basic auth is the recommened way to avoid search engine indexation of non-production apps (such as staging).

 ## Migrate an existing SPA on aws-spa

 aws-spa is aware of the resources it is managing thanks to tags.

-If a S3 bucket named with the domain name already exists, a prompt will ask you if want to deleguate the management of this bucket to aws-s3.
+If a S3 bucket named with the domain name already exists, a prompt will ask you if you want to deleguate the management of this bucket to aws-s3 (this will basically checks that s3 bucket is well configured to serve a static website).

 If a CloudFront distribution with this S3 bucket already exists, the script will fail because CloudFront distribution update is quite complicated.